akhilkedia/AllTrans/README.md

 * Due to technical limitations, `"AllTrans"` will not work with many games.
 Nothing can be done about this.

-### If you still have problems like `Force Close` or parts of an app not being translated
+### If you still have problems like "Force Close" or parts of an app not being translated

 Contact me for support.
 When you do, I will need atleast the following information -